craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 A man named *Antonov* is our patron for our mission from Yerba to Prosper.

-We are comrades with Caspin, the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.
+We are comrades with Caspin the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.

 The Fog has come, and it follows us until we are somewhere we weren't before.
 We step through the Iron Gates, and the Fog allows us before the Gate closes it out.